Stability of equilibria for the $\mathfrak{so}(4)$ free rigid body: The -rigid body

-The equations of the rigid body immersed in a fluid is the case of Clebsch system.
-It is a Hamilton-Poisson system on the Lie algebra $\mathfrak{e}(3)$and was proved by Bobenko \cite{Bobenko86}, see also \cite{Pogosyan83}, \cite{Pogosyan84}, \cite{Tsiganov06}, that this system is also a Hamilton-Poisson system on the Lie algebra $\mathfrak{so}(4)$.
-Nevertheless, our rigid body \eqref{soM} is different from the Clebsch system.
+\textbf{Remark.} The free rigid body equations \eqref{soM} on $\mathfrak{so}(4)$ should not be confused with another well-known integrable system, also on $\mathfrak{so}(4)$, describing the motion of a rigid body in an ideal fluid (the Clebsch system).
+The latter is naturally a Hamilton-Poisson system on the Euclidean Lie algebra $\mathfrak{se}(3)$; Bobenko \cite{Bobenko86} (see also \cite{Pogosyan83}, \cite{Pogosyan84}, \cite{Tsiganov06}), realized it also as a Hamilton-Poisson system on $\mathfrak{so}(4)$.